-- Paula Bigham and the Community Monitor must review the documentation. - Let the Community Monitor know when you are scheduled to Case Judge so that you can set a time to summarize with her. - The Community Monitor will have a separate phone call with you to summarize your findings once Case Judging is completed and obtain your feedback regarding the Review.

-- Following that, the final edits will be made, and a copy of the Findings Letter submitted by the Community Monitor to the Regional Office for their review. - The Regional Office will review the Findings Letter and will seek additional information, if available, or will formulate questions to clarify the Findings. - After the on-site Review, the Community Monitor will meet with staff from the appropriate Regional Office to review the Findings Letter.
+- IQR Supervisor must review the documentation. - Let your Supervisor and Bureau Chief know when you are scheduled to Case Judge so that you can set a time to summarize with them. - The Supervisor will have a separate phone call with you to summarize your findings once Case Judging is completed and obtain your feedback regarding the Review. - Following that, the final edits will be made, and a copy of the 1st Draft Findings Letter is submitted by the IQR Supervisor to the Regional Office for their review. - The Regional Office will review the Findings Letter and will seek additional information, if available, or will formulate questions to clarify the Findings. - After the on-site Review, the IQR Unit will meet with staff from the appropriate Regional Office to review the Findings Letter.
 You will be notified of the schedule and will be asked to be on the phone to answer any questions.
 The dates for these meetings are on the Review Calendar.
 Specifics will be sent to you via e-mail.
-Be sure you reserve time that day to be on the call. - Changes may be made to the Findings Letter based on review with the Regional Office. - Once those changes are made, the Findings Letter will be forwarded to the class member's team. - A meeting will be scheduled with the team to give them an opportunity to ask questions and provide information regarding what action has been or will be taken to resolve the finding.
-Changes may be made to the Findings Letter.
-For example, they may present additional information which would result in the deletion of the finding. - Follow-up on the Findings Letter by the Regional Office and/or DDSD will occur as necessary, to ensure that identified issues have been resolved.
+Be sure you reserve time that day to be on the call. - Changes may be made to the Findings Letter based on review with the Regional Office.

+- Once those changes are made, the Final Draft Findings Letter will be sent to the Regional Office to be forwarded to the class member's team. - Follow-up on the Findings Letter by the Regional Office and/or DDSD will occur as necessary, to ensure that identified issues have been resolved.

 NOTE: Timeline expectations noted here apply based on the normal review process.
-This timeline is extended when the Surveyor Trainee and /or Mentor Trainees are leading the review process.
+This timeline may be extended when the Surveyor Trainee and /or Mentor Trainees are leading the review process, however any extensions must have prior approval of the IQR Supervisor and/or Bureau Chief.
 When that is the case, specific timelines will be shared with those individuals prior to the beginning of a review for which the adjusted timelines apply.